Garcia gets a record, little else at rough Ryder for Europe

 ”We support each other all throughout, and even at the bad times, we were making each other smile and I think that was the biggest part,” Rahm said.

-Given how well it’s working — how it’s the only thing working — captain Padraig Harrington was all but forced to pair up the Spaniards again in the afternoon fourball matches — a series the 41-year-old Garcia missed the day before.
-They were matched against Koepka and Spieth.

-If nothing else, a good time to try to pad the stats.

-Garcia improved to 24-12-7 in his 10 Ryder Cup appearances, and with every win, he can expand on both his records in victories (24) and points (27 1/2), leaving the likes of Faldo, Bernhard Langer and Arnold Palmer even further in the dust.
+Garcia improved to 25-12-7 in his 10 Ryder Cup appearances.
+With every win, he expands on both his records in victories (25) and points (28 1/2), leaving the likes of Faldo, Bernhard Langer and Arnold Palmer even further in the dust.

 But Garcia knows this as well as anyone: More than any event in golf, the Ryder Cup is not about individual numbers.
-And unless he starts getting some help — lots of it — he will stay stuck on six, which is the number of winning Ryder Cup teams he’s been part of.
+And unless he gets some historic help in Sunday’s singles matches, he will stay stuck on the number six.
+That’s the number of winning Ryder Cup teams he’s been part of.